Article Citation: O.H. Aliyu, and A.A

 displacement had decayed rather exponentially.
 The vibration of the structure

-from the initial drop as shown in fig. 2.1, the beam rotated by Figure 4.3: Mode shape 1 rotation Figure 6: Mode shape 2 Figure 7: Mode shape 3 4.1.
+Implying that the beam has failed.
+Figure 4.3: Mode shape 1 rotation Figure 6: Mode shape 2 Figure 7: Mode shape 3 4.1.
 ANALYTICAL COMPARISMFrom the

-above numerical simulations, the While
+above numerical simulations, the rigid impactor was only in contact with

-the maximum vertical downward displacement The
+the maximum vertical downward displacement as

 maximum allowable vertical downward displacement was equally evaluated using